 While £500 might seem a lot of money for a road bike to non-cyclists, to more — ahem — ‘fussy’ and experienced riders it also seems far too little to buy anything with potential.
 Both trains of thought are utterly wrong — for less than £500 you can buy some fully-fledged drop-bar bicycles that are perfectly able to cope with everything from winter training, to commuting, to even sportive riding.

-Some bikes in this bracket have flat bars, and could be described of as hybrid bikes.
-However, if you’re looking for a speedy commuter or a bike that will be fast on the road whilst still handling some roughter surfaces, a hybrid bike might be right up your street.
+Some bikes in this bracket have flat bars, putting them in the hybrid bike category.
+However, if you’re looking for a speedy commuter or a bike that will be fast on the road whilst still handling some rougher surfaces and which gives you a more upright ride position, a hybrid bike might be right up your street.
+Follow the link for advice on hybrids.

 What to look for in a cheap road bike under £500…